 What is the microbiome?

-The microbiome refers to the trillions of micro-organisms, and their gene products, which colonise or live on the human body.
+The microbiome refers to the trillions of micro-organisms, and their gene products, which colonise the human body.
 The bacteria which colonise the human gastro-intestinal tract – known as the gut microbiome – play an important role in health and disease.

 All of this genetic information has function.
 Many of these genes are required for primary metabolic functions, survival and interaction with other organisms in the gut.
 However, crucially, many of them have functions within the human host itself.